aahmadf123/DeepFlyer/TEAM_OVERVIEW.md

 - Actions are smoothed to prevent jerky movements that could destabilize the drone
 - Speed reduction near hoops for precision - when within 1m of target, max speeds are reduced by 30%
 - Emergency bounds checking ensures actions never exceed safety limits
-- Actions get converted to MAVROS velocity commands with built-in safety margins
+- Actions get converted to PX4-ROS-COM trajectory setpoints with built-in safety margins

 ### P3O Algorithm Implementation
 I'm implementing P3O with specific adaptations for drone navigation challenges: